macdja38/pvpsite/src/content/donate.md

 So, basically running a discord bot like this costs a decent amount of
 <img src="https://canary.discordapp.com/assets/ccebe0b729ff7530c5e37dbbd9f9938c.svg" alt="Money" title="Money" style="width: 14px;"/>
 every month.
-At the moment it's costing around 50$ a month just for the server space and it's not enough to support crystal clear music streams for all the users, their is simply too much load on the bot.
+At the moment it's costing a decent amount of cash  just for the server space and it's not enough to support crystal clear music streams for all the users, their is simply too much load on the bot.
 More money will help improve the quality of streaming by simply distributing it over more servers.